-Verbose logging should be treated as a temporary troubleshooting mode on busy systems because it increases disk writes and can capture sensitive data in URLs, headers, or cookies.
-The commands below assume a Debian or Ubuntu layout under /etc/apache2/ with the apache2 systemd unit; RHEL-family systems typically use /etc/httpd/ and the httpd service name instead.
+Verbose logging should be temporary on busy systems because it increases disk writes and can capture sensitive URLs, headers, or cookies if access-log formats are expanded too far.
+Debian and Ubuntu store these files under /etc/apache2/ and use the apache2 systemd unit; RHEL-family systems usually use /etc/httpd/ and the httpd service name.

 $ sudo apache2ctl -t -D DUMP_INCLUDES